swiftlang/swift-evolution/proposals/NNNN-self-access-for-property-initializers.md

 ### Naming

 Initially, the proposed spelling was `initialization: lazy|eager`.
-It matched the precedent of the `lazy` keyword nicely, but did not adequately describe what was actually happening during type-checking.
-The same applies to the alternative `initialization: deferred|immediate`.
+It matched the precedent of the `lazy` keyword nicely, but did not adequately describe what is actually happening during type-checking.
+The same reasoning applies to the alternative `initialization: deferred|immediate` spelling.

 A boolean `selfAvailable: true|false` was considered.
-Here it is unclear _where_ `self` is available (the initializer expression).
+Here it is unclear _where_ `self` is available/unavailable (the initializer expression).

 ### Adding `initialization: ignored`

 There could be a third option `initialization: ignored` in addition to the proposed `selfAvailable` and `selfUnavailable`.
-If a macro declares that it will ignore the initializer, a warning could be diagnosed if adopting code supplies an initializer.
+If a macro declares that it will ignore the initializer, a warning would be diagnosed if adopting code supplies an initializer.
 However, the benefit is questionable.
 Macros can already be implemented to emit a diagnostic as needed.

 The `intitialization:` parameter is still open for expansion to other options if the need arises in the future, since it is not limited to a boolean `true|false`.